asuh/front-end-macos/readme.md

 Since the late 2010s, I've grown to appreciate a project from Laravel called [Valet](https://laravel.com/docs/master/valet).
 Valet is free, very lightweight, and is relatively easy to set up.
 I pair it with [DBngin](https://dbngin.com/), a free and open-source database hosting application.

-These two paired together leave a small footprint and don't
+These two paired together leave a small footprint.

 ## Docker

-I increasingly use Docker for professional projects because of its portability and shared environment for projects with multiple developers.
+I sometimes use Docker for professional projects because of its portability and shared environment for projects with multiple developers.

 In order to install the desktop application, we have to use the full homebrew path to Docker desktop.